Deir al-Qamar: Religious sites

 The rock discovered by the soldiers can be found above the old gate of the church.
 A Byzantine column can be found inside the church.
 The inhabitants honor a miraculous icon of our Lady of the Hill placed behind the altar.
 It was painted in 1867 by the Italian artist Guerra.

-On the feast of Our Lady of the Hill- the first Sunday of August - thousands of believers go in a big procession with the miraculous icon from the entrance of Deir al-Qamar to the Church.
+On the feast of Our Lady of the Hill—the first Sunday of August—thousands of believers go in a big procession with the miraculous icon from the entrance of Deir al-Qamar to the Church.

+The Church of Saidet et Tallé in Deir el Qamar is one of the most significant historical and religious sites in Mount Lebanon.
+The original church was destroyed by the Saracens and later rebuilt during the reign of Fakhreddine I Maan (1518-1544).
+For centuries, this church has been revered by both Druze and Christians in Mount Lebanon, reflecting the close ties between the two communities.
+According to Pierre-Marie Martin, writing in 1870, the Druze venerated the church even more than the Maronites, often traveling long distances to pray to the Virgin Mary in their own way and "witnessing numerous miracles".
+Historian Glenn Bowman further highlights that in the early nineteenth century, Druze leaders would seek the Virgin Mary's favor at Saidet et Tallé before going into battle.
+They would touch the image of the Virgin Mary with their flags and place dust from under the altar in their turbans.
+The profound veneration of this church by the Druze led local Maronites to dub it the "Church of the Virgin of the Druze".

 Another important religious site in Deir al-Qamar is the Mount of the Cross where pilgrims visit the Lamb of God Shrine (built in 2007), Father Yacoub Church (restored and consecrated as a church on June 24, 2008) and the Cross (built by Fr.
 Yacoub in 1932).

 Deir al-Qamar also had a well-established Jewish community, and a synagogue (built in 1638) which is today the site of the French Cultural Center.